4GeeksAcademy/Interactive-Tutorials/README.md

 # 📚 4Geeks Academy's Interactive Tutorials

-All courses and tutorials are 👆 interactive, ✅ auto-graded and with. 📹 video solutions.
+All courses and tutorials are 👆 interactive, ✅ auto-graded and with 📹 video solutions.
 [Request a new tutorial](https://github.com/4GeeksAcademy/About-4Geeks-Academy/issues/new) or [collaborate](https://github.com/4GeeksAcademy/About-4Geeks-Academy/labels/help%20wanted).

 ### HTML/CSS